What is Content Curation and how should you do it?

 What is content curation?

 Curating content is the process of seeking out the highest quality content you can find to share with your online connections and business audience.
-Gaasterland references a definition presented by another marketing professional, Rohit Bhargava, that points out the heavy organizational aspect of content curation; also, typically a professional in the field focuses on one specific topic.
+Gaasterland references a definition presented by another marketing professional, Rohit Bhargava, that points out the heavy organizational aspect of content curation; typically, a professional in the field focuses on one specific topic.

 Kanter emphasizes that content curation is not a matter of amassing links and blasting them out one after another.
 Instead, it’s a similar task to that performed by a museum curator.
 A person who excels in content curation has the ability to frame content within a specific theme and find the best individual elements of content that fit the theme.